An older couple looking over documents

 How to recognize it

 Pioneer’s fraud team never calls from a local number.
-When our fraud department contacts you, it will be from an 800-number, a text from a five-digit number, or an email.
-If someone calls from a local number asking you to approve or discuss a blocked transaction, it is a scam.
+When our fraud department contacts you it will be from an 800-number, a text from a five-digit number, or an email.
+A call from a local number asking you to approve or discuss a blocked transaction is a scam.

 Hang up immediately and call our fraud team directly at (800) 237-8990.